garfix/richard-readthedocs/docs/source/demos/sir.md

 The page [is-a relationships](../language/is-a.md) has more on the topic.

+## Teaching equality

+SIR contains sentences like "John is Jack".
+These are added to the database in the form `equals('John', 'Jack')`.

+The page [is (equals)](../language/is-equals.md) has more on the topic.

 ## Teaching concepts

 SIR teaches the structure of concepts Notice these sentences: